Tinkerforge/doc/en/source/Software/IPConnection_MQTT.rst

  for disconnect_reason:

- * 0: "request": Disconnect was requested by user.
+ * "request" = 0: Disconnect was requested by user.
- * 1: "error": Disconnect because of an unresolvable error.
+ * "error" = 1: Disconnect because of an unresolvable error.
- * 2: "shutdown": Disconnect initiated by Brick
-   Daemon or WIFI/Ethernet Extension.
+ * "shutdown" = 2: Disconnect initiated by Brick Daemon or WIFI/Ethernet Extension.